idimitriadis0/TranslateOnLinux/docs/index.md

 - [XBench](http://www.xbench.net/)
   - The Freeware version 2.9 works fine on Wine, although it does not offer Unicode support.
   - The paid version XBench 3.x seems to work fine as well.
-  - XBench also offers a Chrome Extension for Matecat, Memsource, Transifex, Google Translator Toolkit (GTT) and Smartcat.
+  - XBench also offers a Chrome Extension for Memsource, Wordfast Pro, Matecat, Smartcat, XTM,  Transifex and Crowdin.
 - [Verifika](https://e-verifika.com/) (paid, 14-day trial) 32-bit edition can be installed, but may not run in Wine.
 Probably to be used in a Windows VM.
 Same goes for [QA Distiller](http://www.qa-distiller.com/).

 # Proofreading and Revising (Track changes, compare documents)